davidosomething/dotfiles/vim/README.md

 ```

 - ctrlpvim/ctrlp.vim
   - I always just `ag` from a terminal or open an exact filename in vim
   - Extras

     ```
     " NeoBundle 'tacahiroy/ctrlp-funky'
     "   nnoremap <F8> :CtrlPFunky<Cr>
     ```

 - jeetsukumaran/vim-buffergator
   - Using vim-airline to show buffers all the time, unimpaired switches
   - alternatively, CtrlP has a buffer mode if I wanted it
 - kien/tabman.vim
   - vim-airline could show tabs, custom mappings to switch
   - alternatively, CtrlP does the same thing if I wanted it
 - nathanaelkane/vim-command-w
   - doesn't work, macvim specific
-- scrooloose/nerdtree
+- scrooloose/nerdtree - VimFiler is better
 - shougo/neosnippet.vim
   - UltiSnips has WordPress.vim integration
-- shougo/unite.vim
-    - CtrlP has auto WordPress.vim integration
 - techlivezheng/vim-plugin-minibufexpl
   - vim-airline does this
   - don't like the double status line
 - vim-scripts/kwbdi.vim
   - Bufkill is newer

 ```
 " Don't want for now until I can turn off the highlighting: